EmuDeck/emudeck.github.io/docs/emulators/steamos/melonds.md

 11. Select `File`, `Boot Firmware`
 12. Select your newly-installed DSiWare game and start playing

-**Steam ROM Manager and EmulationStation-DE**
+#### Steam ROM Manager and EmulationStation-DE

 Both EmuDeck's Steam ROM Manager parser for melonDS (Standalone) and EmulationStation-DE support the `.app` file extension.
-As long as your ROM is in `Emulation/roms/nds`, you may use either option to play your DSIWare ROMs in Game Mode.
+As long as your DSIWare ROMs are in `Emulation/roms/nds`, you may use either option to play your DSIWare ROMs in Game Mode.

 Do note that your ROM may not have art on SteamGridDB or metadata on EmulationStation-DE's scraping websites.
-Follow the information below if you would like to add art or metadata to one of these websites.
+Follow the links below if you would like to add art or metadata to one of these websites.

 * Steam ROM Manager
     * [SteamGridDB](https://www.steamgriddb.com/)